 Kari Cruver Medina is a Seattle-based composer whose work spans a broad palate of stylistic traditions.
 Her music has been featured across the United States and abroad, with choral and orchestral works premiered recently in both Europe and Asia.

-Medina’s choral piece Winter Has Come, recently won the 2018-19 Cornwall International Male Choir Festival and will be premiered in England in May, 2019.
-Carnival, for flute and piano just won the McMurray New Music Project and will be premiered in Texas, in February, and her anthem, Stand in the Light, was just published as one of the international winners of the 2019 “50th Anniversary Hong Kong Children’s Choir” Choral Composition Contest, and will be performed as a part of their festivities this summer.
+Medina’s choral piece Winter Has Come, recently won the 2018-19 Cornwall International Male Choir Festival and was premiered in England in May, 2019.
+Carnival, for flute and piano just won the McMurray New Music Project and was premiered in Texas, in February, and her anthem, Stand in the Light, was published as one of the international winners of the 2019 “50th Anniversary Hong Kong Children’s Choir” Choral Composition Contest, and will be performed as a part of their festivities this summer.

 Recent orchestral premieres include One Snowy Day…. which was performed in December by the chamber music group, Ensemble Belle de la Musique, in Singapore.

 Noteworthy premieres from 2017-18 included Fragile Spinning Earth, (Twin Cities Women’s Choir, Minneapolis, MN) and One Family, (Chorosynthesis, Seattle, WA).
 Both works are a part of a choral series advocating for new music that advances socially conscious themes.